About the Commonwealth Parliamentary Association

 President of the Association

-Speaker of the Parliament of Ghana
+President of the Senate of Barbados

 Role of the President